yhagio/tutorialedge.net/content/course/angular.md

 ## Auxiliary Resources

-If you are interested in buying books to aid in your learning of the Angular framework then I suggest you checkout my list of [Top Angular Programming Books](/typescript/angular/best-books-for-learning-angular/)
+If you are interested in buying books to aid in your learning of the Angular framework then I suggest you checkout my list of [The Top Angular Programming Books](/typescript/angular/best-books-for-learning-angular/)

 ## Course